khouston22/setiDeDoppler1/README.md

 Link to 2023 Acta Astronautica paper:  https://authors.elsevier.com/sd/article/S0094-5765(23)00408-3

 Code is in Matlab.
-In general, any “main----.m” file is the main executable script
+In general, any “main----.m” file is the main executable script.
+Output is to .png plot files written to a subdirectory.

 Description of directories: